Property maintenance documentation

 Because memory is a bad filing system.

 A maintenance issue is never just one thing.
-It is a text, a photo, a vendor note, an invoice, a missed access window, and a follow-up that gets remembered differently by everyone involved.
+It is a text, a photo, an invoice, a repair attempt, and a follow-up that gets remembered differently by everyone involved.

 IssueLedger turns that scattered trail into a calm, timestamped record while the facts are still fresh.
 Not because every problem is headed to a courtroom — because good records prevent small confusion from becoming expensive confusion.